seanhatton/repronim.org/content/resources/tools/datalad/_index.md

 - Mac: conda proficiency or Homebrew installed
 - If Python / pip available: datalad-installer could be installed to assist in installation

-### Conformance statement

-100% lives to its promise.

 ### Links

 - Home page: https://datalad.org